The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Experimental Validation

-The results indicate that compression methods can be combined without model collapse, although the loss increases do compound.
-We observe that Optimal BERT Surgeon consistently outperforms (well-tuned) GMP, and that the accuracy gaps are larger in the case of 4-block pruning, especially for smaller models.
+To probe the potential practical impact of our approach, we specialize the technique for deployment on CPUs, corresponding to ``edge'' deployments.
+Specifically, we tailor our sparse models to the DeepSparse~\cite{deepsparse} sparsity-aware runtime, by compounding unstructured pruning with additional compression techniques.

+\textbf{Direct layer dropping.} The competitive results obtained at high sparsities in sections \ref{sec:downstream} and \ref{sec:upstream} suggest that \bert may be overparameterized for downstream tasks.
+To improve compression ratio and inference speed, we apply ``direct'' layer dropping: we initially drop all but 3 or 6 of the BERT's 12 layers.
+We drop layers from our upstream teacher, and, following~\cite{Turc2019WellReadSL}, fine-tune them with KD in the same setup used to prepare the upstream teacher.
+These 3 and 6 layer models are used as starting points for downstream pruning.
+More sophisticated layer dropping techniques~\cite{fan2019reducing}, could bring further accuracy gains; we leave this for future work.

+\textbf{Block pruning and QAT.} High-performance inference usually benefits more from (semi) structured sparsity patterns than from the unstructured ones.
+Hence, we employ the generalized oBERT formulation introduced in the section \ref{sec:obs} and prune weights in the 4-block pattern, meaning that contiguous blocks of 4 weights are either set to zero or kept dense.
+Both pruning types, unstructured and 4-block, can be leveraged for computational speedups with the DeepSparse runtime, but 4-block pruning coupled with INT8 quantization can provide further performance gains.
+For quantization, we apply standard quantization-aware training (QAT)~\cite{jacob2018quantization} on top of the 4-block models (see Appendix~\ref{app:hyperparams-DownstreamQuantization} for a full description).

+\textbf{Compounding for deployment.} To determine the impact of different compression schemes, we investigate unstructured and 4-block pruning of the 3, 6, and 12-layer models.
+For all runs, we use the same set of hyper-parameters from the extended pruning and fine-tuning setup in Section~\ref{sec:downstream}.
+The results are given in Table~\ref{tab:downstream-block}, where we also report accuracy of the corresponding dense models (0\% sparsity) in the same setup.
+For additional evaluation metrics, please see Table~\ref{tab:downstream-block-additional}.
+The results indicate that compression methods can be combined without model collapse, although the accuracy drops do compound.
 The fact that the layer-dropped models are also highly compressible suggests that structured and fine-grained (unstructured) compression are complementary.
-We find it remarkable that our 6-layer unstructured O-BERT-S-pruned model is competitive with the 12-layer MvP-pruned model when both are pruned to 90\%.
+We find it remarkable that our 6-layer unstructured oBERT-pruned model is competitive with the 12-layer MvP-pruned model when both are pruned to 90\% sparsity.

-{\textbf{Speedup-vs-Accuracy.}} We now evaluate the trade-off between speed and accuracy on the well-established SQuAD v1.1 CPU-inference benchmark.
-As is common, we use a sequence length of 128 and a batch size of 32.
-Our evaluation metrics are number of items per second and the size of the model in MB, after standard gzip compression.
-Figure~\ref{fig:inference} depicts relative accuracy versus magnitude of improvement in speed/model size.

-We emphasize that, as baseline for 100\% recovery, we follow the community-standard, e.g.~\cite{Sanh2020MovementPA} and adopt the dense 12-layer BERT-base model with 88.54 F1 score, which is also the reason why some F1-recall values are above 100\%.
-As can be seen from the improved dense baselines in Table \ref{tab:downstream-block}, this model can also benefit from our 30-epoch pruning and finetuning framework.
-For inference speed, the baseline is dense inference on DeepSparse, which matches the industry-standard ONNXRuntime inference engine.